SayHomeBuy.com Logo

 Note: having enough money for a down payment and closing costs prevents many first-time home buyers from entering the market.
 There are 100%+ LTV mortgages that allow buyers to get into homes without the necessary cash on hand.
 Link to our Mortgage Loan Center for information on zero-down mortgages

-(links to our mortgage loan center)
+(links open new window to our mortgage unit at www.PickMyMortgage.com)

 Now let's add up the numbers.